The Mass Gap Approach to QCD: The gluon SD equation

 The propagation of gluons is one of the main dynamical effects in the QCD vacuum.
 The importance of the corresponding equation of motion is due to the fact that its solutions are supposed to reflect the quantum-dynamical structure of the QCD ground state.
-The Schwinger\,--\,Dyson equation is a highly non-linear one due to the self-interaction of massless gluon modes, so the number of its independent solutions is not fixed {\sl a priori}.
+The gluon SD equation is a highly non-linear (NL) one because of the self-interaction of massless gluon modes, so the number of its independent solutions is not fixed {\sl a priori}.
 These solutions have to be considered equally.
-Moreover, any deviation of the full gluon propagator from the free one, let us to introduce the mass scale parameter, which, of course, can increase the number of the independent solutions (i.e., some new solutions may appear).

-The color gauge structure of the gluon Schwinger\,--\,Dyson equation will be investigated in this section in more detail.
-For our purpose it is convenient to begin with the general description of Schwinger\,--\,Dyson equation for the full gluon propagator $D_{\mu\nu}(q)$.
-Analytically it can be written as follows:
+It is important to underline in advance that unlike Quantum Electrodynamics (QED)~\cite{24}, in QCD any deviation of the full gluon propagator from the free one requires the presence of the mass squared scale parameter on the general dimensional ground (see below).
+The structure of the gluon SD equation is present in this section in some necessary details.
+For our purpose it is convenient to begin with the general description of the SD equation for the full gluon propagator $D_{\mu\nu}(q)$.
+Analytically it can be written down as follows:

 where $D^0_{\mu\nu}(q)$ denotes the free gluon propagator, while $\Pi_{\rho\sigma}(q; D)$ is the full gluon self-energy which depends on the full gluon propagator due to the non-abelian character of QCD.
-Here we omit the color group indices, since for the gluon propagator (and hence for its self-energy) they factorize, for example $D^{ab}_{\mu\nu}(q) = D_{\mu\nu}(q)\delta^{ab}$.
-The gluon Schwinger\,--\,Dyson equation in terms of the corresponding skeleton loop diagrams is shown below on Figure~\ref{fig:1}.
+Here and everywhere below we omit the color group indices, since for the gluon propagator (and hence for its self-energy) they factorize, for example $D^{ab}_{\mu\nu}(q) = D_{\mu\nu}(q)\delta^{ab}$.
+The gluon SD equation (2.1) in terms of the corresponding skeleton loop diagrams is shown below in Fig. 1.

 Here helix/stringy line is for the free gluon propagator, while $D$ denotes its full counterpart.
-The $S$ with solid lines denotes the full quark propagator, and $\Gamma$ denotes the full quark-gluon vertex.
-The $G$ with dashed lines denotes the full ghost propagator, and $G_{\mu}$ is the full ghost-gluon vertex.
+The $S$ with solid lines denotes the full quark propagator, and $\Gamma$ denotes the full quark-gluon vertex. $G$ with dashed lines denotes the full ghost propagator, and $G_{\mu}$ is the full ghost-gluon vertex.
 Finally, $T_3$ and $T_4$ denote the full three and four-gluon vertices, respectively.
-Figure~\ref{fig:1} shows that the full gluon self-energy is the sum of a few terms, namely
+Fig. 1 shows that the full gluon self-energy is the sum of a few terms, namely